wlsf82/protractor-and-webrtc/README.md

 This WebRTC sample application is based on Node.js, this means that node will be used to start it.

+In the `package.json` file there is a npm script that runs `node index.js`.
+To start the app we will use this script.

-From the project's root directory, run the below command to start the app:
+From the project's root directory, run the below command:

-`node index.js`
+`npm start`

 With the app running, open the Chrome browser and type the following URL: http://localhost:8080